top of page

 In each case, the issue is not the absence of resources.
 It is the absence of structure.
 External conditions have improved, but the internal system has not adapted.

 This is why individuals often continue to seek additional improvements—more money, better circumstances, different environments—in the hope that the next change will produce stability.
 When it does not, the cycle repeats.
+High individual well-being can lead a person to contribute more to their community, and a well-functioning community can make its members happy, illustrating the interdependence between the two.

 The Interaction With Psychological and Emotional Systems